alexanderGugel/webglify/README.md

 3. "childType: horizontal" specifies that my children will also be blocks, and will divide my space horizontally.
 4. The two children blocks will form equally sized colored rectangles that are each half the size of their parent container.
 The red block will be on the left and the blue block will be on the right.
 If "vertical" was specified rather than "horizontal," red would be on the top and blue would be on the bottom.

 Suppose you didn't want elements to divide their parents space evenly.
 Perhaps you wanted them to divide their parents space so that the red block would have 30% of the space and the blue block would have 70% of the space.
-You could alter their width parameter like so:
+You could alter their width parameters like so:

 ```
 WebGLify--